godotengine/godot-contributing-docs/triage/workflow.rst

 For pre-release versions, it’s critical to identify what change caused a specific bug. **All** such regressions should be bisected.
-You can ask the issue author to follow the instructions in the `Bisecting regressions `__ documentation.
+You can ask the issue author to follow the instructions in the :ref:`Bisecting regressions <doc_bisecting_regressions>` documentation.
 If they are not able to (or the issue is critical and should be fixed as quickly as possible), then you can look into bisecting the issue yourself.

 Once identified correctly it should be put on the relevant triage project(s) if appropriate.
-See `team trackers `__ for a list of triage projects.
+See :ref:`team trackers <doc_bug_triage_team_trackers>` for a list of triage projects.
 Functional enhancements shouldn’t generally be put on the trackers (i.e. new features, not enhancements to documentation).
 Some teams have dedicated trackers for enhancements, but they aren’t detailed here.